 Basically, the more water we can keep on our land, the less water goes into the storm drain system when it does rain.
 While one or two gardens won't make much difference, if a large number of us implemented water harvesting, this will take a lot of pressure off the storm drain system during extreme heavy rain events.

-And you guessed it, even if Canberra does get drier overall, those climate models tell us to expect more extreme rainfall events, especially associated with summer and autumn thunderstorms.
+And you guessed it, even if Canberra does get some very arid seasons, those climate models tell us to expect more extreme rainfall events, especially associated with summer and autumn thunderstorms.
 This is because a warmer atmosphere holds more water, increasing the likelihood of sudden, severe rainfall.
-So while it might not rain as much overall (throughout the whole year) we can expect the rain to come down pretty hard when it does rain - again, making it challenging to manage when it does come.
+Like they get in the tropics.
+So while every year may be different, we can expect the rain to come down pretty hard when it does rain - again, making it challenging to manage when it does come.

 Remember the year the ANU flooded in that major thunderstorm?
-That’s the sort of thing that will happen more.
+That’s the sort of weather event that could happen more.
 If we can all direct at least some of our storm runoff into our garden, there's less chance of downstream flooding.

 A quick caveat: a critical part of any water harvesting approach is to ensure that it can safely seep into your garden in a controlled manner.
 A key component of any design is to make sure that any water flowing directly into your garden and soil are slowed down first - fast flowing water erodes landscapes, while slow moving water tends to soak in.
 So all approaches to directing water into your garden in permaculture strongly emphasise ways to slow water down and let it soak in gently.
 And once any water harvesting system is full, it is best practice to make sure any overflows do go back into the storm drain system - making use of this system as a useful emergency overflow once your garden is full, rather than it being the first port of call for any water shedding off hard surfaces in your garden.